devdavco/dacoa/README.md

-- 👋 Hi, I’m @dacoa
-- 👀 I’m interested in learn a lot of thing about the life
+ 👀 I’m interested in learn a lot of thing about the life
-- 🌱 I’m currently learning about FullStack
-- 💞️ I’m looking to collaborate on ... myself
-- 📫 How to reach me ...

 <!---
 dacoa/dacoa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.